kat-onyx/MsProgramAndControl/README.md

 ## Core Features

 ### Player Movement (Grid-based!)
-Player movement is handled with event listeners on the DOM, which triggers a function on the critter class that add a direction to a queue list.
+Player movement is handled with event listeners on the DOM, which triggers a function on the critter class that adds a direction to a queue list.
 A player is able to move depending on whether their most recent keyboard input direction exists in a list of "tunnel pieces", otherwise they will continue moving in the previously tapped direction.
 The player's position is updated accordingly, and a movement animation is played until the player reaches this desination position.

 ``` js
 checkMove(critterPosition, move) {